 about their day -

 A Glorious Way to Die Winner of 13 awards at international film festivals.
 High adventure amid the wilds of a remote land.
 Featuring extraordinary footage of some of the strangest rafting you’ve ever seen.
 Every year Siberian rafters tackle the incredible rapids and canyons of the Altai Mountains in rivers that claim over 50 rafters each season.
 As the glacier melt swirls around the rocks throwing the white water high in the air, the rafters negotiate the deadly twists and turns of the river showing rafting rarely seen on film.
 Highly recommended.
+Please contact us to view this film.

 Walk to Freedom The film is an emotional journey as a group of Australians travel to Thailand and uncover the mistreatment of elephants, and then undertake a rescue, a mountain trek and the release of a former trekking elephant to freedom into a sanctuary near the border with Burma.
 The group go through several trials and tribulations along the way, but are finally able to rejoice in the happy liberation.